Properties of black hole mergers in disks of active galactic nuclei: Results

 Generally the mergers near the inner peak $\sim 0.01$--$0.05~{\rm pc}$ are dominated by gas-assisted binary formation.
 In this region BHs are captured by the disk earlier due to the higher gas surface densities there and more frequent disk crossings (the top panel of Fig.~\ref{fig:times}).
 After their capture, BHs migrate, form binaries due to gas, and merge rapidly, with most hierarchical mergers occurring in this region (Fig.~\ref{fig:rm_dist}).
 Over time, the radial location of mergers involving higher-generation BHs gradually extends to the $\sim {\rm pc}$ regions (green line in the second panel of Fig.~\ref{fig:r_type}) as the BHs get captured in the disk in these regions as well.

 In the inner regions, binary-single interactions take place, and merging binaries form through a GW capture process during these interactions (cyan lines in Fig.~\ref{fig:r_type}).
 Since the fraction of mergers resulting from this process ($\sim 5$--$10\%$, \citealt{Tagawa20_ecc}) is comparable to that in cluster models \citep[e.g.,][]{Rodriguez18bR,Zevin2021}, the frequency of binary-single interactions before mergers is likely to be similar.
+Note that this rate might be significantly enhanced by dense gas accumulated around a binary, as the ejection of this gas during interactions can significantly harden the three-body system \citep{Rowan2025_BS,Tagawa2025}.
 Mergers via this process become highly frequent if binary-single interactions occur in a 2D plane, in that case dominating over the gas-assisted binary formation pathway (cyan lines in the fourth panel of Fig.~\ref{fig:r_type}).
 Unlike in our previous papers \citep[e.g][]{Tagawa20_ecc}, binary formation and mergers through single-single GW capture encounters are rare in all of our models, due to the updated encounter probabilities described in $\S~\ref{sec:updates}$.

 In cases of low BH number density (models~M2--M4), mergers are less frequent in the inner regions, as the chances of encounters with other BHs and the binary formation are reduced.
 Hence, mergers among massive BHs are infrequent in these models (e.g. Fig.~\ref{fig:rm_dist}).